 - Are you willing to fulfill all of the duties of an executor?
 As an executor, you have an obligation to carry out the estate administration in a manner that is consistent with the law, as well as protects its assets and the best interests of the beneficiaries.
 This is a significant responsibility and one that should not be taken lightly.

 - How is your relationship with the beneficiaries of the estate?
 Serving as an executor is sometimes a difficult task.
 One of the biggest difficulties occurs when the beneficiaries are not easy to work with.
 If you already have a strained relationship with one or more of the beneficiaries, you may want to consider whether to continue forward and accept the appointment.

 - Are you willing to seek guidance from professionals when needed?
 One of the most important aspects of a successful estate administration is cooperation from multiple parties.
 These parties include professionals, such as attorneys, CPA’s, and financial advisors.
 The more willing you are to leverage the knowledge and experience of these individuals, the more likely that accepting the appointment and carrying out the estate administration will run smoothly.

+After your loved one passes, you are named executor under their will.
+It is important to think carefully before accepting.
 If you ultimately opt to proceed as called for under your loved one’s will, your next step should be to contact an attorney right away.
 He or she can walk you through this process to make it as painless and efficient as possible.
 We encourage you to reach out.
 Send us an email today!